Antigonish, Nova Scotia, Canada

 BSAD 111: Introduction to Business

-(CRN 14044/Lab 14045) An introduction to the Canadian business environment including exposure to the issues, trends, forces, organizations and personalities affecting businesses in Canada.
+(CRN /Lab ) An introduction to the Canadian business environment including exposure to the issues, trends, forces, organizations and personalities affecting businesses in Canada.
 The course exposes students to the types of teaching/learning experiences they will encounter in the BBA program, including case studies, teamwork, exercises, presentations, simulations, readings and lectures.
 Credit will be granted for only one of BSAD 111 and BSAD 101.
 Three credits and lab.

 BSAD 221: Introductory Financial Accounting

-(CRN 14046) An introduction to basic concepts, principles, and procedures underlying financial accounting and financial statement preparation and interpretation.
+(Spring CRN ) An introduction to basic concepts, principles, and procedures underlying financial accounting and financial statement preparation and interpretation.
 Three credits.

 BSAD 231: Foundations of Marketing

-(CRN 14047) Customers do not buy products.
+(Spring CRN ) Customers do not buy products.
 They buy benefits, satisfactions, and solutions.
 Students will leave this course with the client focus central to effective marketing.
 The course introduces core marketing concepts, employs exercises and cases to develop students’ analytical skills, and provides an opportunity to demonstrate these skills through development of a comprehensive marketing plan.
 Three credits.

 Start Your Journey